Chapter 48

 Back when the Footlight Players had first read the script for Follies and seen that Middle-aged Sally was a delusional neurotic, there’d been unanimous consent that this role should go to Judy.
 She’d played Amaryllis in last year’s The Music Man, packing so much fervor into her unrequited love for a little lisping boy that she nearly upstaged Fleur Groningen as Marian the Librarian in their “Goodnight My Someone” scene.
 (Fleur had demanded that Judy be replaced; Mr. Frazee, who regarded Joo-dith as the next Judy Garland, had suggested they trade roles; Fleur’d settled for the status quo.)

 All the Disseldorf girls were notorious for being ultraseductive without flaunting their flesh.
 Goldie, the eldest, threw herself on the merciful kindness of strangers; Tess, the youngest, made devastating use of spellbinding insolence; and middle-child Judy swept onlookers into her soap-operatic existence with a powerful undertow of irrational attraction.
-Teenaged boys who initially ranked her as cute-at-most found their hearts and loins being dragged beneath the waves of Judy’s sudsy nymphetry.
+Teenage boys who initially ranked her as cute-at-most found their hearts and loins being dragged beneath the waves of Judy’s sudsy nymphetry.
 An illustrious career on stage or screen was predicted for her, and not just by Mr. Frazee; Theresa Challis championed Judy as the foremost Footlighter and superstar of Frazee’s Follies:

 “When she sings ‘Losing My Mind,’ the whole entire audience’ll believe her!”